What we like:

 |Loan Amounts||$5,000 to 100% of the school-certified costs of attendance|

-SoFi has branded its offerings as unique from other online lenders because it looks beyond credit scores and an applicant’s debt-to-income ratio to consider other factors like cash flow, education, and career prospects.
-Because SoFi doesn’t have any brick-and-mortar branch locations, it’s able to offer products with much lower fees than many of its competitors.
+SoFi has branded its offerings as unique from other online lenders because it looks beyond credit scores and debt-to-income ratios to consider other factors like cash flow, education, and career prospects.

 In this review:

 - How to Get a SoFi Private Student Loan

 - Basic Information: SoFi Student Loan Rates, Terms, Fees, & Limits